Events

 MIT GHI Forum Spring 2025 Events

 1. GHI Forum Series Join our online 2025 GHI Forum Series to hear about GHI’s research and action plan for each pillar from our pillar coordinators, explore common passions and interests, and discuss how you can join our efforts and particular projects.
-We convene each month on a mid-month Thursday or Friday from 8 am to 9:30 AM EST. 1st GHI Forum Title: Cognition, Learning & Human Flourishing Date: February 21, 8:00–9:30 AM EST Speakers: Jonas Mago, Justus Wachs 2nd GHI Forum Title: The Good Life: Religions, Philosophies & Sciences Date: April 11, 10:00–11:30 AM EST Speakers: Rafal K. Stepien, Simran Jeet Singh, Andreas Ohlemacher, Wiebke Denecke 3rd GHI Forum Title: Public Literacies: Civic Systems, Media & Emotional Intelligence Date: May 9, 10:00–11:30 AM EST Speakers: Richard Eberhardt, Gabor Hollbeck, Mikael Jakobsson 4th GHI Forum Title: Good Governance in Bad Times Date: June 6, 10:00–11:30 AM EST Speakers: Wiebke Denecke, Johannes Makar, Michael Puett 2.
-Roundtable Humanisms & Renaissances across World History–a Timely & Casual Conversation Time: March 21, 4:00-5:30 pm Location: MIT Hayden Library, Nexus Space 14S-130 A Roundtable with Laura Ashe (English Literature, Oxford University) Jason Chen (MIT’25, Mechanical Engineering & Literature) Wiebke Denecke (East Asian Literatures and Thought, MIT) Johannes Makar (Arabic Intellectual Thought, Harvard University) Ugo Mondini (Byzantine and Greek Studies, Oxford University/Ghent University) […]
+We convene each month on a mid-month Thursday or Friday from 8 am to 9:30 AM EST. 1st GHI Forum Title: Cognition, Learning & Human Flourishing Date: February 21, 8:00–9:30 AM EST Speakers: Jonas Mago, Justus Wachs 2nd GHI Forum Title: The Good Life: Religions, Philosophies & Sciences Date: April 11, 10:00–11:30 AM EDT Speakers: Rafal K. Stepien, Simran Jeet Singh, Andreas Ohlemacher, Wiebke Denecke 3rd GHI Forum Title: Public Literacies: Civic Systems, Media & Emotional Intelligence Date: May 9, 10:00–11:30 AM EDT Speakers: Richard Eberhardt, Gabor Hollbeck, Mikael Jakobsson 4th GHI Forum Title: Good Governance in Bad Times Date: June 6, 10:00–11:30 AM EDT Speakers: Wiebke Denecke, Johannes Makar, Michael Puett 2.
+Roundtable Humanisms & Renaissances across World History–a Timely & Casual Conversation Time: March 21, 4:00-5:30 pm Location: MIT Hayden Library, Nexus Space 14S-130 A Roundtable with Laura Ashe (English Literature, Oxford University) Jason Chen (MIT’25, Mechanical Engineering & Literature) Wiebke Denecke (East Asian Literatures and Thought, MIT) Johannes Makar (Arabic Intellectual Thought, Harvard University) Ugo Mondini (Byzantine and Greek Studies, Oxford […]

 Literature Section